torkg/Latex-table-generator-from-CSV-file/README.md

 If there is no NULL error you can just comment out the first read and everything should be fine.

 It uses the longtable package in latex and output an tex file.
+So include \usepackage{longtable} in the preamble for your latex project.